profanitas/AbuseScript/README.md

 # Name-Abuse

-> A Fun Project Idea that I found in some reddit Thread.
+> A fun project idea that I found in some reddit thread.

 Uses `Abuse`, an module created by me. _(Details can be found here : https://pypi.org/project/abuse/)_